ClaudiaInSweden/hanneles_art_gallery/README.md

 #### Facebook Business Page
 In the start phase of the business we will concentrate on Facebook as Marketing platform.
 That way the artist can create a more personal relationship with followers and keep the communication ongoing by answering comments and questions online.
 This allows also to test different approaches and validation.

-By the time of writing this ReadMe file (2024-04-18) the Facebook Page [Hanneles Art Gallery](https://www.facebook.com/profile.php?id=61555624246656) has 5 Followers.
+By the time of writing this ReadMe file (2024-07-06) the Facebook Page [Hanneles Art Gallery](https://www.facebook.com/profile.php?id=61555624246656) has 5 Followers.
 ![Facebook screenshot01](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/facebook01.jpg)
 ![Facebook screenshot02](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/facebook02.jpg)
 ![Facebook screenshot03](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/facebook03.jpg)

 #### Newsletter
-A monthly newsletter will be created using Mailchimp services.
-The newsletter will contain information about new paintings available in the shop but also act as "appetizer" as we will tell some background stories about the making of the paintings and the inspiration behind it.
+Users can subscribe to the newsletter that will contain information about new paintings available in the shop but also act as "appetizer" as we will tell some background stories about the making of the paintings and the inspiration behind it.
 It will also include information about exhibitions and other events.

-Users can easily find and subsribe to the newsletter on the Home Page of Hanneles Art Gallery.
-Only an email address is necessary to subscribe.
-All administration will be handled [by Mailchimps services](https://mailchimp.com/).
+Users can easily subsribe to the newsletter via the Newsletter-link in the navigation bar.

+NEW IMAGE
 ![Newsletter subscription](static/readme-docs/others/home_lower.png)